AdobeDocs/experience-manager-65.en/help/communities/extend-create-components.md

 In order to experience the extended component in the publish environment, it is necessary to replicate the custom component.

-One way to do so is
+One way to do so is:

-* From global navigation
+* From global navigation,

   * Select **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Replication]**
   * Select **[!UICONTROL Activate Tree]**